Emotional Intelligence

 Key Takeaways

-- Emotional intelligence involves understanding and managing emotions efficiently.
+- Emotional intelligence involves understanding and directing emotions effectively.

-- It encompasses self-awareness and self-management as well as social awareness and managing relationships.
+- It includes self-awareness, self-management as well as social awareness and managing relationships.

 Additional Information